edmocosta/tuistash/README.md

 The Logstash's [monitoring API](https://www.elastic.co/guide/en/logstash/current/monitoring-logstash.html) must be enabled and accessible from the client machine, unless the data is being read from a Logstash diagnostic path.

+By default, the data is polled every 1 second.
+If you have very complex pipelines, increasing the refresh interval (`--interval`) might improve the UI performance.

 ```shell
 $ ./tuistash --help